Originate/dbg-pds-tensorflow-demo/README.md

 - [Notebook 3: Applying A Neural Network](https://github.com/Originate/dbg-pds-tensorflow-demo/blob/master/notebooks/03-stock-price-prediction-machine-learning.ipynb)
   - We create and apply a neural network approach to the test dataset and the challenge of price movement prediction, and assess its performance.

+## Documentation

+General project documentation can be found in the wiki [here](https://github.com/Originate/dbg-pds-tensorflow-demo/wiki).

 ## Authors